HylianShield/vendor-locator-bundle/README.md

 # Introduction

-This bundle allows to locate vendor packages inside a Symfony project.
+This bundle allows to locate composer vendor packages inside a Symfony project.
+It interprets the `composer.json` in your project root to find the correct vendor base directory.

+The vendor location is configured with a compiler pass, so the path lookup is stored in DI definition cache.

 # Installation